 And so, anthropology is indeed theoretical storytelling, borrowing a phrase from Carole McGranahan, although I wonder if we actually need to claim the validation of the theoretical.
 Rather, drawing on Tim Ingold, anthropology is transformational storytelling.
 Anthropology is where the stories of descriptive ethnography become transformational in intent, for teaching, for writing, for an engagement which once again constantly moves and morph beyond bounds (Davis 2014:23,27).
 Put differently, there may not be a need to argue for narrative occupying a central theoretical role in the discipline when we can argue for storytelling as inhabiting an irrepressible role in the ongoing human transformation that anthropology enjoins.
 This is exactly how McGranahan concludes: the stories are the point.

 And hey, with Merriam-Webster declaring culture to be the #1 word of the year (should I just give up Trouillot’s notion of Adieu Culture and jump on the bandwagon?).
-And with uber-blogger economist Tyler Cowen asking Are anthropologists better than you think?.
+Then there’s uber-blogger economist Tyler Cowen asking Are anthropologists better than you think?
 Are we in for the crush of the wider public, some Black Swan Anthropology?

 But as McGranahan also says: “And yet.”
 And yet.
 Or as Trouillot said about spelling out anthropology’s relevance to a wider audience: “That will not be easy” (2003:137).
 As I look over the scene at the end of 2014, can’t help thinking: Anthropology Is Over.
 We Lost.
 The discipline that built a legacy of attacking the myth of race, meant as a counterpoint to racism.
 And yet.
 2014 brings us Nicholas Wade.
 As Paul Stoller says, we are Racing Away From Ferguson.
 Gina Athena Ulysse Can’t Breathe.
 Widening real inequalities while anthropology is still white public space.